 Skip to Main Content

-Research Process: An Overview: Refining Your Topic
+Research Process (Non-Law): Refining Your Topic

 This guide outlines the steps in the research process from developing a topic to crediting sources.